-Subject name Digital Technologies - Robotics / Drones and Immersive Reality Subject code DTR Subject type Elective Subject Prerequisites At least a C level of achievement in Year 9 Mathematics.
-A or B for Effort and Behaviour Course overview Welcome to Year 10's Robotics/Drones and Immersive Reality course!
+Subject Type ELECTIVE SUBJECT Faculty DIGITAL INNOVATION Subject name Digital Technologies - Robotics / Drones and Immersive Reality Subject code DTR Recommended Nil Course Length 1 YEAR Course overview Welcome to Year 10's Robotics/Drones and Immersive Reality course!
 This innovative and comprehensive class is perfect for students eager to explore cutting-edge technologies and their practical applications.
 Designed for beginners with no prior knowledge, this course covers four main units: Robotics, 3D Creation, Digital Creation Tools, and a Capstone Project, providing a well-rounded foundation in these exciting fields.
 In the Robotics unit, students will learn the basics of building and programming robots.
 You'll engage in hands-on projects focused on designing solutions to address real-world problems in the wider community.
 Whether it's developing robots to assist in environmental conservation or healthcare, this unit emphasizes practical applications and fosters critical problem-solving and engineering skills.
 The 3D Creation unit will introduce you to the world of 3D modeling and printing, allowing you to bring your ideas to life and create tangible solutions.
 The Digital Creation Tools unit will equip you with essential skills in using software and digital tools to enhance your projects.
 From creating immersive VR and AR experiences to utilizing advanced design software, you'll learn how to leverage technology to solve complex problems.
-The course culminates in a Capstone Project, where you'll apply everything you've learned to develop a comprehensive solution to a community issue.
-Our experienced instructors will guide you through each step, providing support and encouragement.
 By the end of the course, you'll have a robust understanding of robotics, 3D creation, and digital tools, ready to tackle advanced challenges and make a positive impact.
 Join us in Year 10 for an exciting journey into the world of technology and innovation!
-Course outline This subject is studied for TWO SEMESTERS (Full Year) in Year 10.
-Topics completed during Semester 1 and Semester 2 will include: Robotics Drones Immersive Reality (Virtual and Augmented Reality) Assessment A range of assessment techniques may be utilised throughout the course including a folio of work, projects, and exams.
-Subject name Digital Technologies - Robotics / Drones and Immersive Reality
+Course outline Topics completed during Semester 1 and Semester 2 will include: Robotics Drones Immersive Reality (Virtual and Augmented Reality) Assessment A range of assessment techniques may be utilised throughout the course including a folio of work, projects, and exams.